 Accident Insurance: The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website at www.acc.co.nz.

 Medical and Travel Insurance: International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.

-Seafield considers the Orbit Protect insurance to be appropriate.
+Seafield considers the Southern Cross Student insurance to be appropriate.
 View www.orbitprotect.com for details.

 Student Fee Protection: Fees paid to Seafield School of English, including accommodation, are protected by an arrangement which has been accepted by the New Zealand Qualifications Authority as meeting the requirements of the Education Act 1989 and the Student Fee Protection Rules 2013.